monkale-io/coredns-manager-operator/docs/dnsrecords.md

 * `validationPassed` (boolean): Displays whether the record passed the syntax validation check.
 * `generatedRecord` (string): Displays the generated DNS record.

+### States
+`conditions[].reason` represents DNSRecord state.

+* `Ready` - The DNSRecord has passed the syntax validation check and has been added the DNSZone' zonefile.
+* `Degraded` - The DNSRecord failed the syntax validation check. `Degraded` records are unresovable.
+* `Pending` - The DNSRecord has been created and passed the syntax validation check.
+It is waiting to be picked up by the DNSZone controller.

 ### Example Status

 ```json